 So what are our top tips to choosing the right surgeon?

 - Are they a genuine Plastic Surgeon?
 While every surgery comes with risk, choosing a Plastic Surgeon minimises that risk because of the extensive training regime they completed before they were able to use that title.
-In the case of our surgeon, Dr Moncrieff completed 17 years of training and examinations before commencing practice as a Plastic Surgeon.
+In the case of our surgeon, Dr Moncrieff completed 17 years of training and examinations before founding Hunter Plastic Surgery in 2009.
 Every one of the five genuine Plastic Surgeons based in Newcastle can be found on the register of Australia Plastic Surgery Association’s website, including our Plastic Surgeons.
 If the surgeon you are considering in the Hunter is not on this list he or she is NOT a Plastic Surgeon, and unfortunately we are aware of at least one person falsely claiming this title, so you have to do your research!

 - Understand that ‘cosmetic surgeons’ are not Plastic Surgeons.
 Almost every day we see another media story about surgery gone wrong, and they often highlight that people didn’t understand the difference between cosmetic and Plastic Surgeons.
 More details about the difference is here.
 Even here in the Hunter we are regularly seeing serious complications from other surgeons, based locally and overseas.
 All too often the patients say they thought they were dealing with a genuine Plastic Surgeon based on some misleading marketing materials, but they were not.
 You have to do your homework.

 - Ask your GP or a trusted friend.
 Most of the referrals to our surgeons come from GPs, friends and family of happy patients and nurses who work in the hospitals we operate in.
 These people are often far more insightful than on-line reviews etc.